anushkarai26/Sales-Dashboard-GoogleSheets/README.md

      Total Profit: €224,078
      These indicate an overall ~11.6% profit margin, which is moderate and leaves room for optimization through pricing or cost control.

-5. **Time Trends**
+5. **Time Trends**:
    - The **Sales-Profit timeline** line chart shows steady growth with a **mid-period surge**, possibly aligning with a seasonal or campaign period.
    - **Product-wise profit distribution** suggests a skew toward a few high-margin products.
 Increasing volume in these could significantly boost profits.

 ## C. Recommendations & Next Steps